Background

 Despite these initiatives, there are still factors that do not make it easy for women to apply for and find employment in the maritime, port and logistics sector, including: lack of access to necessary education and leadership opportunities; lack of labour policies that allow for a reasonable work/life balance (including adequate maternity/family leave policies); conscious and unconscious biased decision-making regarding hiring, training and promotion.

-Available statistics (which are limited) suggest that less than 30% of positions in the sector worldwide are held by women, but in Latin America and the Caribbean the average appears to be close to 20%.
+Based on available statistics (outlined by the aforementioned CICTE-OAS report) that suggest that less than 30% of positions in the sector worldwide are held by women, in Latin America and the Caribbean the average appears to be close to 20%.
 The percentages of women in seafaring positions are even lower (as low as 2%, according to some estimates).
 Despite these imbalances, women play a key role in many aspects of the maritime and port industry in Latin America and the Caribbean, holding senior positions within ports, such as managers and vice-presidents of port authorities, owners, and operators of maritime-related businesses, as well as pilots and sailors.
-Particularly in the area of port security, women serve as leaders and managers in maritime positions within key authorities, customs and immigration authorities, and hold key positions that serve to protect port facilities.
+Particularly in the area of port security, women serve as leaders and managers in maritime positions within key authorities, customs and immigration authorities, and hold key positions that serve to protect port facilities.[5]

 The maritime and port sectors have received less attention in terms of addressing gender inequality compared to other areas of the economy.
 As a result, there is still much to be done to ensure that women are on an equal footing with men and gain access to employment opportunities and career growth.
-Success in this area will depend on the identification of lessons learned and best practices, focusing on cases where women have made progress and have managed to overcome the obstacles and have been able to occupy positions in the sector.
-On this occasion, CICTE - OAS and SELA, in collaboration with the Inter-American Commission of Women (CIM), as well as IMO, WIMAC, and WISTA, aim to convene women leaders in the maritime, port and logistics sector for solution-oriented discussions to achieve gender equality and equity in the industry.
+This requires a better understanding of the problem and analysis of the obstacles to progress.
+Success in this area will depend on the identification of lessons learned and best practices, focusing on cases where women have made progress and have managed to overcome the obstacles and have been able to occupy relevant positions in the sector.
+On this occasion, CICTE-OAS and SELA, in collaboration with the Inter-American Commission of Women (CIM), as well as IMO, WIMAC, and WISTA, aim to convene women leaders in the maritime, port and logistics sector for solution-oriented discussions to achieve gender equality and equity in the industry.

 [1] International Maritime Organization